Alif-B/devops-docker/Docker/README.md

 # Storage Driver
 It's basically the program that controls writeable layers of containers
-Based on your OS Docker recomends drivers that you should be using
+Based on your OS, Docker recomends drivers that you should be using
 Once you change the driver, any container or images that you created using the previous driver will be lost
 For that, you can save and push all the container and reload them once the driver has been changed